ScilifelabDataCentre/Anubis/install/README.md

 Download and install the required Python packages from PyPi:

 ```
-$ workon Anubis  # If not already done
+$ workon Anubis  # Activate the virtual environment
 $ pip install -r requirements.txt
 ```

 ### Configuration

-The Anubis server `flask` server runs as a `uwsgi` web server.
+The Anubis `flask` server runs as a `uwsgi` web server.
 It needs to be configured.
 This is done in a JSON file called `settings.json` located in the `site` directory.
 An example file can be found in the `install` directory.